A Nurse’s Guide to Caring for LGBTQ Patients

 Depending on the steps someone has taken to transition, transgender people may still be susceptible to sex-related and reproductive cancers related to their assigned gender at birth.
 For instance, a transgender man may still develop cervical cancer, despite having medically transitioned.

-Another concern is how medical transition affects transgender people, as it often involves taking large quantities of sex hormones over long periods of time.
+Another concern is how the medical transition affects transgender people, as it often involves taking large quantities of sex hormones over long periods of time.
 For instance, a transgender woman may take estrogen or progesterone as a part of her transition, which could increase her risk of developing breast cancer.
 However, experts acknowledge that not enough research has been done to definitively say how medical transition can affect cancer risk, and that more work is needed to accurately make those determinations.

 Further Research Is Needed